Marlon Hairston: Houston Dynamo

 On January 12, 2019, Hairston was traded to the Houston Dynamo in exchange for $125,000 in General Allocation Money for the 2019 season and $50,000 in General Allocation Money for the 2020 season.
 Hairston made his Dynamo debut February 19, coming on as a substitute for Alberth Elis in a 1–0 win over CD Guastatoya in the CONCACAF Champions League.
 He would get the start in the next game, helping the Dynamo defeat Guastatoya 2–1 to advance to the quarterfinals.
 Hairston made his first MLS appearance for Houston on March 2, coming on as a sub in a 1–1 draw with Real Salt Lake.
 After appearing in nine of the first ten games, Hairston missed three weeks with a hip injury.
-On June 18, he picked up his first assist for the Dynamo when he won the ball and found Tomás Martínez, who calmly put the ball into the net to give Houston a 2–0 lead over Minnesota United.
+On June 18, he picked up his first assist for the Dynamo when he won the ball and found Tomás Martínez, who calmly put the ball into the net to give Houston a 2–0 lead over Minnesota United FC.
 However, the Loons came back in the second half to beat the Dynamo.
 With little end product, Hairston saw his minutes decrease as the season went on.
 On August 13, head coach Wilmer Cabrera was fired due to poor results and Davy Arnaud took the reins as the interim coach.
 The change in coaches was bad news for Hairston.
 He never saw the pitch in the nine games with Arnaud in control, as the new coach preferred to play midseason acquisitions Christian Ramirez and Niko Hansen over Hairston, although his minutes had declined even before Arnaud took over.
 He ended the season with twelve appearances, five of them starts, no goals and no assists in regular season play as Houston finished 10th in the Western Conference and missed out on the playoffs.